Subject | Higher Education |

 How can my students take part?

 You need to nominate students who fit the eligibility criteria below, and who you think would benefit from dedicated mentoring support.
-Nominations will open in the autumn term, and your dedicated Student Learning Mentor will be on hand to answer any questions you may have.
+Nominations will open in the autumn term, and your dedicated Student Learning Mentor will tell you how many students to nominate.
 Then it’s as simple as 1, 2, 3…

 Who is eligible?